technoShopp/AppiumAndroidAppAutomation/README.md

 4.NOT 3 DAYS A WEEK MEETING
 5.The days selected are not according to the no of days a week number which is 3 here 6.The no of invitees are not equal to the specified ones
+NOTE: Please look into the logs for the clear ERROR MESSAGES after scanning the report
 ```